RdeSwart/jd-fitness-blog/README.md

 Using the Agile Methodology, I was able to plan and manage this project by breaking up the tasks into smaller, more manageable phases, which keeps the project focused and constantly progressing forward.

-I used Github Issues to document user stories[see here](#link), where each user story contained an Acceptance criteria and the tasks detailed in order to fulfil that criteria.
+I used Github Issues to document user stories [see here](#https://github.com/users/RdeSwart/projects/3/views/1), where each user story contained an Acceptance criteria and the tasks detailed in order to fulfil that criteria.

 To give prioritization, I used the [MoSCoW Method](#link-it-here).
 The acronym MoSCoW represents four categories of initiatives: must-have, should-have, could-have, and won't-have, or will not have right now.
 MORE ON THIS WHEN THEY WRITTEN!!